Countly/countly-sdk-cpp/README.md

 * **Slack user?** [Join our Slack community](http://slack.count.ly:3000/)
 * **Questions?** [Ask in our Community forum](http://community.count.ly)

+## About

+This repository includes the Countly C++ SDK.

+Need help?
+See [Countly SDK for C++](https://support.count.ly/hc/en-us/articles/4416163384857-C-) documentation at [Countly Resources](http://resources.count.ly), or ask us on our [Countly Analytics Community Slack channel](http://slack.count.ly).

+## Security

+Security is very important to us.
+If you discover any issue regarding security, please disclose the information responsibly by sending an email to security@count.ly and **not by creating a GitHub issue**.

 ## Dependencies and building

 Countly C++ SDK has been designed to work with very few dependencies in order to be available on most platforms.